 The Mission has a number of distinct personalities: it's the Latino neighborhood, where working-class folks raise their families and where gangs occasionally clash; it's the hipster hood, where tattooed and pierced twenty- and thirtysomethings hold court in the coolest cafés and bars in town; it's a culinary epicenter, with the strongest concentration of destination restaurants and affordable ethnic cuisine; it’s the face of gentrification, where high-tech money prices out longtime commercial and residential renters; and it's the artists' quarter, where murals adorn literally blocks of walls long after the artists have moved to cheaper digs.
 It's also the city's equivalent of the Sunshine State—this neighborhood's always the last to succumb to fog.

-Packed with destination restaurants, hole-in-the-wall ethnic eateries, and hip watering holes—plus taquerias, pupuserias, and produce markets—the city's hottest hood strikes an increasingly precarious balance between cutting-edge hot spot and working-class enclave.
-With longtime businesses being forced out by astronomical rents and even the merchants’ association begging the city to stem the tide of restaurants into the neighborhood, the Mission is in flux once again, a familiar state for almost 100 years.
+Packed with destination restaurants, hole-in-the-wall ethnic eateries, and hip watering holes—plus taquerías, pupuserías, and produce markets—the city's hottest hood strikes an increasingly precarious balance between cutting-edge hot spot and working-class enclave.
+With longtime businesses being forced out by astronomical rents and city agencies coming together with community groups to create an action plan to reverse gentrification in the neighborhood, the Mission is in flux once again, a familiar state for almost 100 years.

 Italian and Irish in the early 20th century, the Mission became heavily Latino in the late 1960s, when immigrants from Mexico and Central America began arriving.
 Since the 1970s, groups of muralists have transformed walls and storefronts into canvases, creating art accessible to everyone.
 Following the example set by the Mexican liberal artist and muralist Diego Rivera, many of the Latino artists address political and social justice issues in their murals.
 More recently, artists of varied backgrounds, some of whom simply like to paint on a large scale, have expanded the conversation.